cloudnative-pg/cloudnative-pg/docs/src/logging.md

   format.
 - `record` – The actual record, with a structure that varies depending on the `logger` type.
-- `logging_podName` – The name of the pod where the log was generated.
+- `logging_pod` – The name of the pod where the log was generated.

 !!!
 Info
     If your log ingestion system requires custom field names, you can rename